Free Plate Check

 Why running costs matter

-The purchase price of a car is only part of the story.
-Running costs can add thousands of pounds per year on top of what you paid, and they vary enormously between vehicles.
-A car that looks like a bargain to buy can turn out to be expensive to own if it drinks fuel, sits in a high insurance group, or depreciates quickly.
+Purchase price is only part of the story.
+A car that looks cheap to buy can be expensive to own if it drinks fuel, sits in a high insurance group, or depreciates quickly.

 Frequently asked questions